mikeyp/sendgrid_integration/README.md

 with the proper headers.
 Sendgrid Integration modules looks for the content type of the email to be set to "text/html" in the header (i.e. "Content-Type"="text/html").

+If the message does not have the content type set to "text/html" the message will be stripped of any tags and converted to text.

 OPTIONAL
 --------------------------------------------------------------------------------